 Sadly, in 1929 Alec left the company with health issues and Tom continued for another 10 years when Crysede ceased trading.
 It was re-branded as Cresta silks.

-I was requested not to use Vivien's images so the majority of the above have been taken from the internet.
+I was requested not to use Vivien's images but there are a selection of fabric designs if you search for Crysede on the internet.

 Report by Ros